 All misconduct on official IB assessments (IAs and externally assessed work) will be handled in accordance with IB regulations.
-These are detailed on page 23 in the IB Academic Integrity Policy.
-(IBO.org, Academic Integrity 2020) The school will report the potential misconduct to the IBO, who will review the evidence and determine if an investigation is warranted.
+These are detailed in the IB Academic Integrity Policy (IBO.org 2023, 27-28).
+The school will report the potential misconduct to the IBO, who will review the evidence and determine if an investigation is warranted.
 If it is, the school will collect evidence and present it to the IB panel for a decision.